 If the first project you embark upon is a ‘fix the world’ problem, something people have continually struggled with over for years, it’s highly unlikely you’re going to fare any better than your predecessors.
 If you can answer ‘yes’ to these questions/statements about your project, you’re likely to be on the right track.

-- Is this do-able over a 3 month period?
+- Is this doable over a 4-6 month period?

 - Are you addressing an issue that is important to your organisation and gives sufficient dissatisfaction?